-A determination as to the District's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board on an annual basis, beginning with the 2020 tax rate.
-For the 2020 tax year, the Board has determined that the District's classification is that of a Developing District.
-The District cannot give any assurances as to what classification will be determined for tax years subsequent to 2020 or whether the District's future tax rates or financings of improvements and facilities will result in a new classification and new election calculation.
+A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board on an annual basis, beginning with the 2020 tax rate.
+For the 2020 tax year, the District is classified as a Developing District.
+The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new election calculation.